 Summing up – who are the Jetstar MasterCards for?

-Looking at both cards together, I’d suggest that the Jetstar Platinum MasterCard offers better bang for buck – with increased points earn rate and the option to move points to Qantas Frequent Flyer with no additional fee.
+Looking at both cards together, the Jetstar Platinum MasterCard still offers a slight edge for a dedicated Jetstar co-branded card for those who would like to earn Jestar Dollars – but with the looming Qantas Points earn rate reduction – it might be best to look elsewhere if earning Qantas Points on spend is your goal.
 Of course, this is subject to your personal circumstances, which I have not taken into account.

 The regular Jetstar MasterCard is probably best used by the frequent Jetstar booker – with the ability to save on booking fees and the interest free period on flights probably covering the cost of the lower annual fee quite quickly.